 How I Work

-REFUSING PROJECTS: Artistic Visions is a small studio, and I perform all the photography work by myself.
-I do not employ other photographers or assistants, and I never let others do work which I took upon myself.
-My clients choose me for my reputation, my love of art, and for the unique way by which I create my work.
-If I feel I cannot do a job I am presented with to the standards I have placed for myself, or if a project contradicts my convictions or artistic taste, I will politely refuse it and explain why.
+REFUSING PROJECTS: Artistic Visions is a single-owner studio, and I perform all the photographic work by myself.
+I do not employ other photographers or assistants, and I always do the work which I took upon to do myself.
+My clients choose me for my reputation, the quality of my work, my love of art, and for my unique creativity.
+If I find that I cannot do a proposed project to the standards I am accustomed to and known for, or if a project contradicts my convictions or artistic taste, I will politely refuse it and explain why.

-contact me, and I will be happy to answer.CONGRATULATIONS!
+CONGRATULATIONS!
 You have read this long article all the way to the end, and I thank you for your patience.
-If you still have a question on these or other issues, please
+If you still have a question on these or other issues, please contact me, and I will be happy to answer.